Neil1977/my-backend-project/README.md

 ├── middleware.js (Completed)
 ├── server.js (Completed)
 └── .env

-Keep the client-side code in the client directory.
-Keep the server-side code in the server directory and create separate subdirectories for controllers, db, models, routes, and tests.

 Please note that this diagram reflects the current state based on the progress made.
 The completed files are marked as (Completed), and the remaining files and folders are indicated with (To be added) and will need to be created to complete the desired project structure.